Best Volunteer Opportunities for Teens in Every Season

 National Park Service

-The National Park Service includes more than just 59 parks.
+The National Park Service includes more than the 61 big national parks you've heard of, like Yellowstone or the Grand Canyon.
 There are over 400 national park sites across the country, including battlefields, monuments, and recreation areas.
 Each has its unique volunteer opportunities to support operations and preservation.
 The NPS offers one-time and ongoing volunteer programs.
 Some involve special skills or training, and others may require a background check.
 You must have parental consent to volunteer if you’re under the age of 18.

 Find a site near you and start volunteering in a national park this summer.